tfctesting/tfc/README.md

 All data is always encrypted with keys the user controls, and the databases never leave users' devices.

-Onion Service based messaging also means no registration process is needed.
+Onion Service based messaging also means no account registration.
 During the first launch TFC generates a random TFC account (Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
 By knowing this TFC account, anyone can send the user a contact request and connect to them without ever